eltorocorp/go-check/README.md

     return
 }
 ```

+Notice how the overall intent of the code is now much more clear since all of the transaction and error handling noise has been abstracted away.

 How it Works
 ============
 Helper functions (such as `check.Float64`) are wrapped around functions that return a value and an error.
 These helper functions panic if the error is not nil, and otherwise return value.